 While plenty wet, Venice had no natural source of drinking water.
 But a thousand years ago, residents devised a clever way of using town squares as cisterns.

-The rainwater would flow into these stone grills, through a sand filtering system, and on to a central well.
+Rainwater would flow into these stone grills, and then through a sand filtering system, and on to the main well.
 Only after it devised this safe local source of drinking water was Venice’s population able to grow.

 With the right combination of high tide, wind, and barometric pressure, the city floods.
 Locals are used to it.
-Elevated walkways are put up.
-They pull on their rubber boots, and life goes on.
+They put up elevated walkways, pull on their rubber boots, and life goes on.

-The population of Venice is sinking too.
-With the high cost of living in the lagoon and the allure of a faster-paced world on the mainland with better employment opportunities, young people are leaving.
-More and more businesses are now run by immigrants who commute in from the mainland.
+And the population of Venice is sinking, too.
+With the high cost of living in the lagoon, and the allure of a faster-paced world on the mainland with better employment opportunities, young people are leaving.
+More and more businesses are now run by immigrants, who commute in from the mainland.

-This was where the Dalmatian community from Croatia met to worship and preserve their culture.
-It was one of a several such community centers for various ethnic groups — all part of the cosmopolitan city of Venice.
+This [the Scuola Dalmata di San Giorgio] was where the Dalmatian community from Croatia met to worship and preserve their culture.
+It was one of a several such community centers for various ethnic groups — all part of the cosmopolitan mix of Venice.

 The exquisite wood-paneled meeting room, decorated with paintings by Carpaccio from about the year 1500, is one of the finest Renaissance interiors in Venice.

 Scenes throughout tell story of St. George, the Dalmatians’ patron saint.
-Here he slays a dragon and metaphorically conquered paganism.
+Here, he slays a dragon and metaphorically conquers paganism.
 George charges forward and spears the dragon in the head, to the relief of the damsel.
-St. George leads the bedraggled dragon, spear still in his head, to the pagan king and queen.
+St. George then leads the bedraggled dragon, spear still in his head, to the pagan king and queen.
 Finally, the Royal couple kneels before George as he baptizes them.

-[248a] The Greeks lived and worked nearby, in the shadow of their church’s leaning bell tower.
+The Greeks lived and worked nearby, in the shadow of their church’s leaning bell tower.
 Stepping inside, you step into yet another culture.
-To this day the church serves that community.
+To this day this church [San Geiorgio dei Greci] serves that community.

-In medieval times, Jews — who were the moneylenders of the day — were allowed to do their business.
-But they were segregated on this easy-to isolate island which was a former copper foundry.
-In fact, the term ghetto comes from the Venetian word for foundry.
+In medieval times, Jews — who were the moneylenders of the day — were allowed to do their business in Venice.
+But they were segregated here on this easy-to-isolate island, which was a former copper foundry.
+In fact, the term “ghetto” comes from the Venetian word for “foundry.”

-The venerable Café Florian, one of the first places in Europe to serve coffee, has been the place for a discreet rendezvous since 1720.
+The venerable Caffè Florian, one of the first places in Europe to serve coffee, has been the place for a discreet rendezvous since 1720.
 Today, when locals want to impress visitors, they bring them here for a drink.
-In these richly decorated 18th-century rooms Casanova, Lord Byron, and Charles Dickens have all happily paid too much for their coffee.
+In these richly decorated 18th-century rooms, Casanova, Lord Byron, and Charles Dickens have all happily paid too much for their coffee.

 Venice peaked in the 16th century.
 But after the discovery of America and new trade routes outside of the Mediterranean, its power plummeted.
 As Venice fell, its appetite for decadence grew.
 Through the 17th and 18th centuries, the Venetians partied, as if drunk on the wealth accumulated through earlier centuries as a trading power.